MaxwellKendall/wack-a-mole-with-build-step/README.md

 The site is live at https://maxwellkendall.github.io/wack-a-mole-with-build-step/ but can be run locally by doing the following:

 1. Clone this repo
-2. CD into the root, execute 'yarn', 'yarn install' or `npm i` to download the two build dependencies -- parcel and SASS
+2. CD into the root, execute `yarn`, `yarn install` or `npm i` to download the dependencies
-3. execute yarn start and the app will run at `localhost:1234`
+3. Execute `yarn start` at the project root and the app will run at `localhost:1234`